Migrating Strings to Fluent Files

 Migration Recipes

 When part of Thunderbird’s UI is migrated to Fluent, a migration recipe should be included in the same patch that adds new strings to .ftl files.
-Recipies are stored in comm-central.
+Recipes are stored in comm-central.
 After a patch with migrations landed, it will be run for all locales as part of the Thunderbird Cross-Channel string quarantining process.

 Be sure to read Migrating Legacy Formats along with the below example.